dirkmueller/presentation-nashville-logclassify/presentation.md

   - the NearestNeighbor model
 - Note that other models may easily be used while keeping the same workflow.
+- CI jobs are great targets for k-NN regression because the build outputs are often deterministic and previous runs can be automatically used as baselines

 <!-- .slide: data-state="normal" -->